 Everything started to be affected, my letters changed, I couldn't write or find the words to write, my photography style changed or I just didn't bother taking pictures at all.
 I turned down work and invitations to places as I would convince myself I would do a bad job or embarrass myself.
 So many things started to happen that I knew were not right but I just put my face on and ignored it and all the while wearing the coat.

 I would get silly ideas in my head about stupid stuff.
 I wouldn't eat then I would over-eat.
-I feared the worst all the time about money, debts, shop stuff, my family, my relationship, my future and my life in general.
+I feared the worst all the time about money, debts, shop stuff, my family, my future and my life in general.

 I couldn't read, I got bored.
 I couldn't make simple decisions, felt bad for letting stuff get on top of me.
 I just wasn't myself from what I remembered myself to be.
 I found that I had to have certain things in place on my person if I went anywhere.
 For instance I had to have a bobble around my wrist at all times, have tissues in my pocket, two lip balms and some hand cream.
 If I didn't have them or not the right amount the world would end.
 I would go to places and suddenly feel sad and have to leave.
 It could just be a simple thing that would make me nervous and trigger an attack, like a certain smell, the time of day, parts of the house, a certain road to drive down.
 I started to avoid places and people and as I got caught up trying to avoid these places I ended up getting more anxious thinking about the people I wasn't seeing or the places I wasn't visiting in case I had a panic attack.
 I would get over some of it for a while and then spend all of my time wondering whether people knew I was having a panic attack.
 I would stand there thinking, Is my face red?
 Do I look really hot?
 Am I clicking my fingers in that annoying way?
 Do I look unsettled?
 Am I humming?